cassidyjames/palette/README.md

 ## View and copy colors from the elementary brand palette

 elementary uses a set of bright and friendly colors.
-Easily access the entire palette on your local device, plus copy any variation of each color to paste into your own projects.
+Easily access the entire palette on your local device, see examples of usage, and copy any variation of each color to paste into your own projects.

 ## Made for [elementary OS](https://elementary.io)